Ewicks/Geography-quiz-project-2/TESTING.md

 ![White gap bug](doc/screenshots/gap-bug.png)

 - When the timer gets to zero its continues into the minus numbers.
-To fix this...
+To fix this I reset the timer using the clear function is javascript.

 ![Timer bug](doc/screenshots/timer-bug.png)